Lean vs. Agile : What are the Differences between these two?

 The goal is one of the key aspects to consider while discussing agile vs. lean.

-Agile: Scrum, Feature-Driven Development (FDD), Extreme Programming (XP), Crystal, and other iterative software development approaches fall under the Agile umbrella.
+Agile: Scrum software, Feature-Driven Development (FDD), Extreme Programming (XP), Crystal, and other iterative software development approaches fall under the Agile umbrella.
 The goal is to build something that meets the needs of the end-user.

 Lean: Lean is a broad phrase that encompasses any systematic approach based on Lean Manufacturing and the Toyota Production System, such as Lean Manufacturing, Lean Development, and Lean Approach.
 The idea is to eliminate any procedure that doesn't bring any value.